Mike Barson: Music career

 Madness became a successful British band during the late 1970s to mid-1980s, having initial success as part of the Two-Tone movement.
 Barson was and is a prominent songwriter in the band, and effectively the musical director.
-He left in 1984 after the recording of their fifth studio album Keep Moving and appearing in the promotional music videos for the two singles from that album – "Michael Caine", and "One Better Day".
-Two years later, Madness disbanded, but Barson did join them for the recording of their final single, "(Waiting For) The Ghost Train."
+However, after increasing exhaustion from the music business, he left in 1984 after the recording of their fifth studio album, Keep Moving, and emigrated to the Netherlands.
+Two years later, Madness disbanded, but Barson did join them for the recording of their final single, "(Waiting For) The Ghost Train".

 Madness reunited in their original line-up in 1992, and Barson still plays with them.
 In 1995, he co-wrote and produced a number of songs for Suggs' first solo album The Lone Ranger.
 When No Doubt were recording songs for their fifth studio album Rock Steady, Barson was asked to play piano on the London version of the song "Everything in Time".
 Barson obliged and the track was produced by Madness producers Clive Langer and Alan Winstanley.
 The track was not included on the album, but was released a year later in 2003 on the compilation album Everything in Time (B-sides, Rarities, Remixes).

 Both Barson and his bandmate, Suggs, have contributed to Audio Bullys' album Higher Than the Eiffel.
 They both appear on the tracks "Twist Me Up" and "Goodbye".